SouperSalamander/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 - [ ] Converting recurring decimals to fractions.

 - [ ] Percentage increase/decrease.

-- [x] An area to quiz the user on these topics.

 - [ ] Quiz progress could be tracked over time.